h2oai/h2o-tutorials/tutorials/hive_jdbc_driver/Hive.md

 ### Provide H2O with the JDBC Driver

 Based on the setup you can:

-1. Add the Hive JDBC driver to H2O's classpath for running stand-alone H2O from terminal:
+* Add the Hive JDBC driver to H2O's classpath for running stand-alone H2O from terminal:
    `java -cp hive-jdbc.jar:<path_to_h2o_jar>: water.H2OApp`

-2. Init from python
+* Init from python:
    `h2o.init(extra_classpath = "hive-jdbc.jar")`

-3. Init from R `h2o.init(extra_classpath=["hive-jdbc.jar"])`
+* Init from R `h2o.init(extra_classpath=["hive-jdbc.jar"])`

 After the jar file with JDBC driver is added, then data from the Hive databases can be pulled into H2O using the aforementioned ``import_sql_table`` and ``import_sql_select`` functions.

 ## Putting it all together
-One needs to define the data that would be used as well as the credentials and connection url:
+You need to define the data that would be used as well as the credentials and the connection url:

 ```
 #python code:
 import h2o